domo141/sfos-device-ip/README.md

 Show network addresses of the interfaces that are UP.

-(and the time peeked -- click the title 'Device IP' to update)
+(and the time queried -- tap the title 'Device IP' to update)

 Runs on (mobile) devices running Sailfish OS.